eepj/stm32-sht2x/README.md

 ## Known issues
 * Replaced binary values with hexadecimal for compatibility with Keil.
 * Moved user I2C handle definition from .h header to .c file to prevent multiple definition error.
-Definition in .h header made `extern`.
+Made definition in .h header  `extern`.